pmukhin/rust-companies/README.md

 * [commercetools](https://commercetools.com/careers/jobs) uses Rust in its GraphQL API
 * [Stockly](https://www.welcometothejungle.com/fr/companies/stockly/jobs) claims their back-end is written entirely in Rust

+#### Consultancy
+* [Ferrisoft](https://ferrisoft.com/careers) is a consultancy firm based out of Krakow, Poland, they hire engineers comfortable working across both Rust and modern web stacks
+* [Mainmatter](https://mainmatter.com/work) is a remote-first consultancy firm based out of Munich, Germany, they're looking for Rust engineers to help migrate their C/C++/Delphi projects to Rust
+* [Tweede Golf](https://tweedegolf.nl/)([Github](https://tweedegolf.nl/en/open-source)) is a consultancy firm specialised in Rust, based in Nijmegen, Netherlands, and known for its contribution into Rust ecosystem

 #### Cryptocurrency
 * [Blockchain.com](https://www.blockchain.com/careers) is a major exchange known to use Rust in the Institutional OTC domain
 * [Cryptio](https://cryptio.co/careers#open-roles) is an enterprise-grade accounting, audit, loan management and token compliance firm from the UK